C20379081/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+We built this project together through in person and online collabrative sessions, which has led to the final product that we are all proud of.
+This assignment is based on Nazar the evil eye.
+We decided to have an interactive face as the centre piece and the eyes presenting an element of hypnosis on the user.
+All the elements of our visualisation are perfectly symmetrical which is a key aspect to the visual beauty of the project, this appealing nature was an aspect we wanted to hone in on.
+Overall we are very pleased with the outcome and we feel we have learnt many new skills and now have a proficient understanding of java processing and git.

 # Instructions